New Directions Standards & Ratings for Staff Teams

 Workshop Agenda:

-An in-depth exploration of each standard within the seven New Directions themes, ensuring frontline staff understand both the elements of each standard and the expectations for a fully compliant service.
+Standards and Themes Deep Dive: An in-depth exploration of each standard within the seven New Directions themes, ensuring frontline staff understand both the elements of each standard and the expectations for a fully compliant service.
+Staff will be divided into groups based on the EASI tool they contribute to.
+Each group will be given time to discuss each standard and reflect on how well they feel they are meeting it.

-Following each standard discussion, participants individually rate their service from both a knowledge and awareness perspective, and a monitoring and evaluation perspective, using a specially developed Concept 7 document.
+Interactive Staff Ratings Collection & Identified Gaps in Service: Following each standard discussion, participants individually rate their service from both a knowledge and awareness perspective, and a monitoring and evaluation perspective, using a specially developed Concept 7 document.
+At this stage, participants will also identify any service gaps specific to their location and record them.
+These notes will be shared with the location lead to help inform the development of the EASI Tool CQI action plan.

-After the session, Concept 7 will process the team’s input, providing your organisation with a comprehensive mean rating for each standard based on the data collected during the session.
+Data Collection and Custom Reporting: After the session, Concept 7 will process the team’s input, providing your organisation with a comprehensive mean rating for each standard based on the data collected during the session.

 Learning Outcomes: